 - 0 comments

 Greetings, sippers!
 How are you all feeling on this lovely spring morning?
-Has the drowsiness that Daylight Savings imparted on you worn off?
-For me, it's been a bit tough and I have been relying a bit more on my highly caffeinated teas.
+For me, this week has been on the longer side and I find myself reaching for more of our caffeinated teas.
 I'm sure I'm not the only one who feels this way and as Easter approaches I imagine that even the Easter bunny perhaps might need a little extra boost to keep them hopping.
 Today, we will be talking about our highly caffeinated teas and why you should give them a sip!

 When it comes to green teas, the highest in caffeine is, of course, matcha.
 Matcha has one of the highest caffeine contents of all teas but that is because when you consume this delicious treat, you are actually consuming the entire tea leaf as opposed to just steeping it like you do with regular tea.
 With matcha tea, you do not need an infuser.
 You simply mix your matcha powder into whichever liquid you would like to consume it with.
 Some even choose to use it in their culinary endeavors by sprinkling it into dishes, smoothies, desserts, etc. It has a very definitive taste that many grow to love and even crave and, furthermore, provides you with a multitude of benefits such as antioxidants and proven fat burning properties.
 We have a few blog posts that as specifically dedicated to this very trendy and cool tea that I recommend checking out for further information (I'll link them below)!
 For the purpose of this post, just know that you will be getting the caffeine that you crave in a fun and unexpected way, without the dreaded afternoon crash.